StemmlerSisters/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

     - The README is spec is written as only accepting MD.
     So we will use the nuspec to determine where the README is and treat it as md, even if the file is actually txt.
 1. What do we show if there is no README defined?
-    - Show the README tab with a message saying there is no README for the selected pacakge/version.
+    - Show the README tab with a message saying there is no README for the selected package/version.
 1. Where do we get the README from when it's not on the disk?
-    - Will document two ways for servers to provide a the readme.
+    - Will document two ways for servers to provide the readme.
     Updating the package metadata to include a link to the readme, and a direct download similar to the way nuspec and nupkg are implemented.
 1. Where are the README files saved in a package?
     - The nuspec defines where to locate the README.